For Database Systems and Database Design and Application courses offered at the junior, senior, and graduate levels in Computer Science departments.

 Written by well-known computer scientists, this accessible and succinct introduction to database systems focuses on database design and use.
-It provides in-depth coverage of databases from the point of view of the database designer, user, and application programmer.
-KEY TOPICS: The authors provide an overview of important programming systems (e.g., SQL, JDBC, PSM, CLI, PHP, XQuery, etc.) and the intellectual framework to put them into context.
-MARKET: For software engineers, database engineers, and programmers.
+The authors provide in-depth coverage of databases from the point of view of the database designer, user, and application programmer, leaving implementation for later courses.
+It is the first database systems text to cover such topics as UML, algorithms for manipulating dependencies in relations, extended relational algebra, PHP, 3-tier architectures, data cubes, XML, XPATH, XQuery, XSLT.

 1. The Worlds of Database Systems.